NUS-Cultural-Heritage-2024/nus-wayang-kulit/README.md

 #### 30. Preview the Model
 - You can preview the model using an online 3D model viewer, such as [3DViewer.net](https://3dviewer.net/).
+- Ensure the image is uploaded to this viewer to view the omage overlaid model properly.

 ## 3. Project Reflections
 - Some challenges we faced and how we solve